qutip/qutip/doc/guide/guide-correlation.rst

 Non-steadystate correlation function
 ====================================

 More generally, we can also calculate correlation functions of the kind :math:`\left<A(t_1+t_2)B(t_1)\right>`, i.e., the correlation function of a system that is not in its steadystate.
-In QuTiP, we can evoluate such correlation functions using the function :func:`qutip.correlation.correlation`.
+In QuTiP, we can evoluate such correlation functions using the function :func:`qutip.correlation.correlation_2op_2t`.
 The default behavior of this function is to return a matrix with the correlations as a function of the two time coordinates (:math:`t_1` and :math:`t_2`).

 .. plot:: guide/scripts/correlation_ex2.py
-   :width: 4.0in
+   :width: 5.0in
    :include-source:

 However, in some cases we might be interested in the correlation functions on the form :math:`\left<A(t_1+t_2)B(t_1)\right>`, but only as a function of time coordinate :math:`t_2`.
-In this case we can also use the :func:`qutip.correlation.correlation` function, if we pass the density matrix at time :math:`t_1` as second argument, and `None` as third argument.
-The :func:`qutip.correlation.correlation` function then returns a vector with the correlation values corresponding to the times in `taulist` (the fourth argument).
+In this case we can also use the :func:`qutip.correlation.correlation_2op_2t` function, if we pass the density matrix at time :math:`t_1` as second argument, and `None` as third argument.
+The :func:`qutip.correlation.correlation_2op_2t` function then returns a vector with the correlation values corresponding to the times in `taulist` (the fourth argument).

 Example: first-order optical coherence function
 -----------------------------------------------